fabvalaaah/mailbus/README.md

 - Execute `pm2 monit` to monitor the pm2 wrapped NodeJS application.
 - Execute `pm2 list` to list running pm2 wrapped NodeJS application and get the ID of MailBus.
 - Execute `pm2 stop <the ID of MailBus>` to stop the daemon.
-- If you want to make sure everything is running OK, just send an email to the one MailBus is listening to.
+- If you want to make sure everything is running OK, just send an email to the email box MailBus is listening to.
 This email subject must be `test` and its body can be `Hello world!` (or whatever you want).
 Then you will see the "test" action (with the payload) has been processed in the "logs/info.log" file.

 ## The basic YouTube use case